6 hr

 Guided Experience

-Silfra Drysuit Snorkeling Tour with Free Photos - From Reykjavik
+Silfra Fissure Snorkeling from Reykjavik with Free Photos

 Premium Combo